Amanda L. Cox, Ph.D., P.E.

-I use experimental methods, numerical modeling, and field data for my research.
+I use numerical modeling, machine learning, geospatial analysis, remote sensing, and field data for my research.
 I am constantly learning new technologies to advance my research efforts.
-Within the past few years, I started using Particle Image Velocimetry (PIV) to study sediment transport for laboratory flows, and using remote sensing to estimate suspended sediment concentrations in rivers.
-Our research group recently purchased new field equipment, an ADCP and a LISST.
-I am excited to take them out to the field and start collecting data, especially since we purchased a kayak to house the ADCP!
+Within the past five years, I started using Particle Image Velocimetry (PIV) to study sediment transport for laboratory flows, and using remote sensing to estimate suspended sediment concentrations in rivers.

 Lake Carlyle Sedimentation Assessment